 Specific Rules for Particular Social Media

 To learn about the Musée on Facebook, consult the page.
-The Musée has no control over the intuitive advertisements generated automatically by Facebook on the sides of its page.
+The Musée has no control over the intuitive advertisements generated automatically by Facebook.
 The Musée is not responsible for these advertisements and in no way endorses them.
 Any individual publishing on this page is responsible for his or her comments and actions.
 The Musée does not necessarily endorse individual comments.

 For all official correspondence, please refer to the Contact us section of our web site or dial 1 866 220-2150.